Gods of Glorantha

 Gods of Glorantha, subtitled "60 Religions for RuneQuest", is a boxed supplement published under license by Avalon Hill in 1985 for Chaosium's fantasy role-playing game RuneQuest.
 The fifth of their boxed supplements for RuneQuest, it provides information and game rules related to sixty fictional cults, and was the first to feature the world of Glorantha instead of the default setting of "Dark Ages of fantasy Europe".
 The supplement was designed by Chaosium staff writers Sandy Petersen, Greg Stafford, Steve Perrin and Charlie Krank.
 It received positive reviews in game periodicals including Casus Belli, Different Worlds, Dragon, and The Games Machine.

 Contents

-Gods of Glorantha is a supplement that describes sixty RuneQuest cults in detail for the fantasy world of Glorantha.
+Gods of Glorantha is a supplement that details sixty RuneQuest cults for the fantasy world of Glorantha.
 In addition to descriptions of thirteen pantheons and their related cults, the contents include new spells and skills, a calendar of religious festivals and significant dates, major outlooks on life from the points-of-view of seven major religions, and a listing of Gloranthan deities.
 The boxed set includes: